microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-replyall.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Reply to all recipients of a message in either JSON or MIME format.
-The message is then saved in the Sent Items folder.
+Reply to all recipients of a message using either JSON or MIME format.

-Alternatively, [create a draft to reply-all to a message](../api/message-createreplyall.md), and [send](../api/message-send.md) it later.

 When using JSON format:
 - Add a comment or modify any updateable properties of the [message](/graph/api-reference/beta/resources/message.md) in a single **replyAll** call
 - Specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
-- If the **replyTo** property is specified in the original message, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+- If the original message specifies a recipient in the **replyTo** property, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.

 When using MIME format:
-- Microsoft Graph does not support editing MIME properties individually, the complete MIME content must be provided in a base64-encoded string.
+- Provide the complete MIME content in a **base64-encoded string** in the request body.
+Microsoft Graph does not support editing MIME properties individually.
-- S/MIME properties can be included in the base64-encoded string.
+- Include S/MIME properties as part of the **base64-encoded string**.

+This method saves the message in the **Sent Items** folder.

+Alternatively, [create a draft to reply-all to a message](../api/message-createreplyall.md), and [send](../api/message-send.md) it later.

 ## Permissions
-One of the following permissions is required to call this API.
+This API requires one of the following permissions.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|